awsdocs/aws-cost-management-user-guide/doc_source/edit-aispl-payment-method.md

 **To pay your AISPL bill**

 You can use the console to pay your AISPL bills\.
+**Note**
+If your bill is less than 10,000 rupees and you have recurring payments set up, AISPL charges your account two days after you're billed\.

 1. Sign in to the AWS Management Console and open the Billing and Cost Management console at [https://console\.aws\.amazon\.com/billing/home\#/](https://console.aws.amazon.com/billing/home)\.